quicwg/base-drafts/draft-ietf-quic-transport.md

 send a similar amount of data without risking causing an amplification attack toward an unproven remote address.

-TODO(ekr): Receipt of Hanshake is now confirmation of the peer's address/etc A server eventually confirms that a client has received its messages when the cryptographic handshake successfully completes.
+A server eventually confirms that a client has received its messages when the first Handshake-level message is received.
 This might be insufficient, either because the server wishes to avoid the computational cost of completing the handshake, or it might be that the size of the packets that are sent during the handshake is too large.
 This is especially important for 0-RTT, where the